• Skip to primary navigation

 zucchini boats on parchment lined baking tray

-Any leftover sausage and mushroom zucchini boats will keep in the refrigerator for about 3 days.
+Any leftover zucchini sausage boats will keep in the refrigerator for about 3 days.
 We reheated ours in the microwave, but you could also pop them in the oven for 10-15 minutes.
 Cover with foil if they are browning too much.

 I have never frozen the entire stuffed zucchini, but we did have leftover filling which I froze.
 I added it to hollowed out peppers and baked them for a new version of stuffed peppers and they were delicious!